-I wish to give a special thanks, as always to the Board of Directors who volunteered considerable time and energy to the oversite of the school during 2020: Janu Cannings, Ben Robinson, Bruce Davis and Myfanwy Sterling.
-A very special thanks to Janu who led the Board through the challenges of the COVID-19 and its impact on the school operations.
-Thank you!
+I wish to give a special thanks, as always to the Board of Directors who volunteered considerable time and energy to the oversite of the school during 2021: Ben Robinson, Bruce Davis, Myfanwy Sterling, Lishia O'Reilly and Janu Cannings,.
+A very special thanks to Bruce who stepped in after Janu had to step down to take care of family.
+Bruce rose to the task of Chairing the Board through the significant challenges of navigating the School though the impacts of the Public Health Orders and Board member resignations.
+Thank you, Bruce!

-Even with the considerable uncertainty this year we finished with a better profit than the year before.
-In 2020 we retained \$180,491 compared to \$22,364 in 2019 and \$54,801 in 2018, which is a more appropriate level.
-This increase in retained earnings relates to several factors including increases in Commonwealth and state Government recurrent funding and a \$100K COVID-19 government cash boost payment.
-There were also several areas which saw significant reductions of expenditure including doubtful debtors, IT and unfortunately for teachers, their professional development, as they were unable to travel.
+Even with the considerable uncertainty this year we finished with a slightly better surplus than the year before.
+Our 2021 surplus was \$202,473 compared to 2020 with \$180,491 and \$22,364 in 2019.
+This modest increase retained earnings relates primarily to increased student enrollments and subsequent government fundings and tuition fees.
 A special thanks to Marga and Laurel for managing the finances through this challenging and constant changing year.

-In summary, at the end of 2020 Rainbow Ridge School for Steiner Education is in a very healthy financial position with current assets of \$985,807 and total assets of \$2,653,198, current liabilities of \$356,429 and total liabilities of \$382,606.
-Total equity for the school is valued at \$2,270,592.
+In summary, at the end of 2021 Rainbow Ridge School for Steiner Education is in a healthy financial position with current assets of \$1,338,049 and total assets of \$2,934,000 current liabilities of \$413,276 and total liabilities of \$460,935.
+Total equity for the school is valued at \$2,473,065.

-As we look back at 2020, I can be happy with our Schools' great educational outcomes and resilience through the recent disruptions of the 19/20 fire season and the COVID-19 epidemic.
-In particular, a special thanks to our Principal Marga Helms who has remained in her strong leadership through this time.
+As we look back at 2021, I'm satisfied with our Schools' great educational outcomes and resilience through the recent disruptions and the COVID-19 pandemic.
+A special thanks to our Principal Marga Helms who has remained in her strong leadership through this time.
 A thanks also to Laurel Grant for her taking on additional and challenging roles and the close management of our finances.

-Looking forward from the end of 2020, the school is in a strong financial position with wishes to continue to expand both in terms of student numbers as well as educational and infrastructure.
+At the end of 2021 the school is in a strong financial position with a desire to expand student numbers as well as educational programs and infrastructure.
 To achieve these goals, I believe the school should consolidate its achievements, and refine its strategic and master planning processes.